dazinator/dazinator.github.io/source/_posts/2014-12-22-crm-plugin-generated-values-and-reducing-roundtrips.md

 ## Caveats
 One caveat of this approach is that, if you intend to grab the generated values for an entity that is being created, then you need to know in advance what the ID will be.

-This means you have to specify the ID of the entity when you create it.
+This means you have to specify the ID of the entity when you create it yourself - you can't let CRM auto create the new ID.

-For updates / deletes this isn't an issue, as the ID is allready known.
+For updates / deletes this is a non issue, as the ID is allready known.

-## Is there a SQL Optimisation Guru present?
+## Last thoughts - SQL Optimisation
 I speculate that specifying your own ID's _might be a bad thing_ if you don't use Sequential Guid's.

-When CRM generates Id's, it generates them sequentially, and I beleive there may be SQL performance benefits to this in terms of index optimisation etc. So if using Guid.NewGuid() you may want to check with a SQL guru first to understand any impact of using random Guid's as Id's!
-That said - Microsoft do support it.
+When CRM generates Id's for you, it generates them sequentially, and I beleive there may be SQL performance benefits to this in terms of index optimisation etc. So if using Guid.NewGuid() to create your new Id's you may want to check with a SQL guru first to understand any impact of using random Guid's as Id's on performance of the CRM tables!
+That said - Microsoft do support this, so it can't be too bad..